 Rapid genome-wide validation of direct regulated targets of 20 “N-early response” TFs.

 We sought to identify which of the ~2,000 Arabidopsis transcription factors facilitate the rapid response to N-signaling in plants.
 To do this, we targeted TFs for functional testing that themselves have a rapid transcriptional response to N treatment in a fine-scale time course [25].
-In that study, the identification of genes that respond to N by time (NxTime) was combined with a “Just-in-Time” classification, in which genes were binned based on the first time-point there mRNA reached a fold-change of 1.5 in response to N treatment relative to the control [25].
+In that study, the identification of genes that respond to N by time (NxTime) was combined with a “Just-in-Time” [I would suggest “first response”; it’s more accurate] classification, in which genes were binned based on the first time-point there mRNA reached a fold-change of 1.5 in response to N treatment relative to the control [25].
 These NxTime responsive genes identified include 145 TFs in roots and 162 in shoots, with an overlap of 49 TFs (Fig. 1a).
 We selected a set of 20 TFs that respond to NxTime in both shoots and roots to validate their role in the N-early response network.
 These 20 N-early response TFs include 11 “first responders” (5-10 min), 6 “early responders” (15-20 min), and 3 “later responders” (45-90 min) (Fig. 1a).
 The TFs include 6 that have previously been validated in the N-response (e.g. CRF4 & CDF1 [25], NAC4 [28], TGA1/4 [27], LBD38 [29], and an additional 14 TFs with an unknown role in N-signaling.

 To determine the genome-wide targets regulated by these 20 “N-early response” TFs, we used the cell-based TARGET system for inducible TF perturbation [21].
 This system has several advantages over in planta TF-target validation; i) Rapid: TF-targets can be identified in 1 week, ii) Direct targets: it can identify direct TF-targets based on TF-induced gene regulation [21], and iii) Throughput: with our modifications we can functionally test 20 TFs within 3 weeks.
 Briefly, the cell-based TARGET assay [21] identifies direct TF-targets based on TF-induced gene regulation.
 TF-nuclear entry is controlled using a subdomain of the glucocorticoid receptor (GR) [30] fused to the TF of interest.
 The GR-TF fusion protein is held in the cytoplasm by HSP90-GR binding [31].
 Dexamethasone (DEX) treatment disrupts this binding, allowing temporal control over TF entry into the nucleus.
 Additionally, when transfected root cells are pre-treated with Cycloheximide (CHX) to block downstream regulation of secondary TF-targets, direct TF-targets can be identified as those that respond transcriptionally to DEX-induced TF nuclear import in the presence of CHX.